 About the Digital Production Group

 The Digital Production Group of the University of Virginia Library is one of the primary caretakers responsible for the transformation of the Library’s rare and unique materials to digital formats.
-Using specialized equipment to properly handle these materials, we digitize such varied objects as rare books, manuscripts, maps, and other artifactual objects.
+Using specialized equipment and careful handling of materials, we digitize such varied objects as rare books, manuscripts, maps, and other artifactual objects.

 Who We Serve